neondatabase/neon/docs/rfcs/025-generation-numbers.md

   while attaching the second one.
 - If there are multiple pageservers running with the same node ID, they are guaranteed to have different generation numbers, because the generation would increment when the second node started and re-attached its tenants.
-- If there are multiple pageservers running with the same node ID, we may unambiguously know which of them "wins" by picking the higher generation number.

 As long as the infrastructure does not transparently replace an underlying physical machine, we are totally safe.
 See the later [unsafe case](#unsafe-case-on-badly-behaved-infrastructure) section for details.